paragliding training center

 Mail/fax the completed permit application and copies to:Franklin Mountains State Park

 Fax: (915) 566-1849

 Pilots may also deliver the application and copies to a Park Police Officer or the Ranger on duty at the Tom Mays Unit.
 If you cannot find a Ranger or the Police, it is temporary – please wait or call the Park police or HQ.
 If you are with Southwest Airsports or the Rio Grande Soaring Association, one of the club officers can take your registration material when you arrive at the Park and deliver it the Park office.

-2. Pay a use fee to enter the Park ($5/person/day as of 2015).
+4. Pay a use fee to enter the Park ($5/person/day as of 2015).

 As of 2015 the cost of annual Texas State Park pass is $70.
-The pass waives the entrance fee for up to (15) people total if all arriving in the same vehicle.
+The pass waives the entrance fee for up to (15) people total if all are arriving in the same vehicle.
 The pass is a better value if a pilot flies in the Park often (or uses any other of the dozens of State Parks in Texas).
 To purchase an annual Texas Park Pass, call 800-792-1112 press 3 and then 3 again and have your credit card ready.
 The Pass may also be purchased at Park headquarters Monday through Friday, 8:00 a.m. to 4:00 p.m. or at the Tom Mays Unit booth on Saturdays and Sundays, 8:00 a.m. to 2:00 p.m.

-3. Be a member of the RGSA (optional) The cost is $ 25/year.
-The Rio Grande Soaring Association pays for the USHPA site insurance for the launch sites in Franklin Mountains State Park.
+5. Become a member of the RGSA (optional) The cost is $ 25/year.
+The Rio Grande Soaring Association pays the required USHAP site insurance for the launch sites in Franklin Mountains State Park.
 Donations are appreciated if you do not wish to become a member.
-Please go this site to donate or join.
-THANK YOU SO MUCH FOR YOUR HELP!
-REMEMBER TO ALWAYS FLY SAFELY AND COURTEOUSLY!
+Please go to this site to donate or join.